monarch-initiative/monarch-mapping-commons/README.md

-# Monarch Mapping Commobs
+# Monarch Mapping Commons

-Building a fully executable workflow for reconciling ontologies using boomer.
+This is the Mapping Commons of the Monarch Initiative.
+It contains all mappings used in and around the knowledge graph underlying https://monarchinitiative.org/.

 ## How to run the workflows